hbbit-dev/chimeraos-ROG-Ally-tricks/guides/installing_gyroscope_emulators.md

 ## Introduction:
 This will install required software to allow the bmi323 IMU to be used in Nintendo emulators (Switch/Wii U/3DS).

-Support outside emulators is a currently WIP feature.
+Support outside emulators is a currently WIP feature which will not be covered by this guide.

 ## Installation:
 To install required software you only need to download pre-built packages: